E-invoicing compliance and regulatory updates - Estonia

 Archive properly: Store invoices for seven years, beginning January of the year following issuance.

-Supplier requirement: Estonian B2G suppliers must issue e-invoices in the national XML format, compliant with the European e-invoicing standard (EN).
-In B2B, suppliers may issue e-invoices if the buyer agrees.
+Supplier requirement: Estonian B2G suppliers must issue structured e-invoices, compliant with the European e-invoicing standard (EN) unless otherwise agreed.
+In B2B, suppliers issue e-invoices if the buyer agrees or demands.

-Buyer requirement: Estonian public buyers must be able to receive e-invoices individually through a decentralised system.
+Buyer requirement: Estonian public buyers must be able to receive e-invoices individually through a decentralized system.
 In B2B, buyers must give consent to receive e-invoices.

 Archiving requirement: Invoices must be archived for seven years from January of the year following issuance.

-B2B e-invoicing is allowed but not mandatory.
-E-invoicing is mandatory for B2G transactions in Estonia since 2019.
+E-invoicing has been mandatory for B2G transactions in Estonia since 2019.

 All public sector contracting authorities must receive B2G e-invoices.
 In B2B, e-invoicing is optional and requires the buyer’s consent.